elvisvukesu/bootcamp-java-mysql/README.md

     CMD ["java", "-jar", "bootcamp-java-mysql-project-1.0-SNAPSHOT.jar"]

 # Exercise 5
-To build and publish the image on dockerhub, follow the following steps Add the palantir plugin id to the plugins section of the build.gradle file
+To build and publish the image on dockerhub, follow the following steps.
+Add the palantir plugin id to the plugins section of the build.gradle file.

     id "com.palantir.docker" version "0.22.1"

-Ensure a version is mentioned in the build.gradle file
+Ensure a version is mentioned in the build.gradle file.

-Add the docker configuration to the build.gradle file More info on plugin used https://tomgregory.com/automating-docker-builds-with-gradle/ Create a repository in dockerhub
+Add the docker configuration to the build.gradle file.
+More info on plugin used https://tomgregory.com/automating-docker-builds-with-gradle/ Create a repository in dockerhub.
-Replace <dockerHub-username> with your dockerhub username and the image name with your image name
+Replace <dockerHub-username> with your dockerhub username and the image name with your image name.

     docker {
         name "${project.name}:${project.version}"